zarapurewal/rpn-calculator/README.md

 When you are done, push your work back to the `master` branch in your project on GitLab.

-## Node modules
+### Node modules

-This is an npm project.
-It depends upon a number of npm modules.
+This is an node project.
+It depends upon a number of node modules.

-To install the necessary npm modules, use:
+To install the necessary node modules, use:

     $ npm install

+`npm` is the *node package manager*.
+This creates a directory `node_modules` containing all of the node modules which are required for this project.

+The `make` targets in this directory try to ensure that `npm install` has been run, but it's probably best not to rely on that.

-## Task 1
+### Task 1

 Extend the implementation in `index.js` such that it implements the RPN-calculator API described in [static/README.md](static/README.md).

 Ensure that `make rpn` (which runs the RPN calculator tests) succeeds.

-## Task 2
+### Task 2

 Do not proceed to this task until you have successfully completed task 1.